agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 Due resource limitation this model was created in google colab.
 Therefore, the installation and use has been designed to fits with google colab and google drive.
 You are provided with a Main.ipynb notebook in Google Colab or Jupyter Notebook, in case you want to reproduce the training of the model.
 If you want to recreate the training please be aware that some modifications have to be done before use it

 ### Main-Script
+If you wish to perform the training from scratch, you can use [Main.ipynb](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/Main.ipynb) which completes the training process in approximately 8 hours.
 1. Open the Main.ipynb notebook in Google Colab or Jupyter Notebook.
 2. Update the project_pat variable with the path to the project folder.
 3. Run the notebook cells to download the datasets, train the model, and generate results.